bisco08/original_app/README.md

 # Association

-- belong_to :user
+- belongs_to :user
-- belong_to :post
+- belongs_to :post